gclayburg/synology-diskstation-scripts/README.md

 You are running Synology Diskstation DNS and DHCP services and you want dynamic DHCP reservations to update DNS immediately.

 #Background
 Synology Diskstation has an embedded DNS server that can be enabled for your network.
 This does the standard thing of resolving hostnames to IP addresses.
 So, lets say you have a VMware ESXi server on your local network.
-You arbitrarily name it esxi1.homelan.net.
-The DNS server is where you map the name esxi1.homelan.net to the static IP address of 192.168.1.10.
-From then on, all other devices in your network can access this server using the name esxi.homelan.net.
+You arbitrarily name it `esxi1.homelan.net`.
+The DNS server is where you map the name `esxi1.homelan.net` to the static IP address of `192.168.1.10`.
+From then on, all other devices in your network can access this server using the name `esxi.homelan.net`.
 Only the DNS server needs to remember the IP address.
 Nothing new here.

 Synology diskstation also has a DHCP server that you can use to dynamically assign IP addreses to hosts on your network.
-This means you can power up a new laptop,ipad, or guest VM on your network and it will be able to use the network without configuring anything.
+This means you can power up a new laptop, ipad, or guest VM on your network and it will be able to use the network without configuring anything.
 Under the covers, they use DHCP to get an available IP address from your DHCP server.

 Synology can host both of these services and they both work well by themselves.
 However, they don't talk to each other.
 They both deal with IP addresses and hostnames, yet they operate independently.
-For example, when you power on your laptop, the laptop will essentially say something like this:  "Hello, my hostname is garylaptop and I need an available IP address".
+For example, when you power on your laptop, the laptop will essentially say something like this:  "Hello, my hostname is `garylaptop` and I need an available IP address".
 The DHCP server will gladly assign an unused IP address, but that is where things end.
 The DNS server knows nothing about this hostname to IP address assignment.
 This means that no other host on the network will be able to refer to the laptop if they only know the hostname.
-You can't, for example, do something like "ssh garylaptop" from another host on your network.
+You can't, for example, do something like `ssh garylaptop` from another host on your network.

 For the average consumer client device like a laptop or ipad, this is normally fine.
 It is unlikely that other devices on the network want to communicate with the laptop using a hostname.